AAAI2022 Artificial Intelligence for Education

 - Knowledge tracing

-The workshop solicits paper submissions from participants (2–6 pages).
+The workshop solicits paper submissions from participants (2–6 pages with unlimited references and single blind).
 Abstracts of the following flavors will be sought: (1) research ideas, (2) case studies (or deployed projects), (3) review papers, (4) best practice papers, and (5) lessons learned.
-The format is the standard double-column AAAI Proceedings Style.
+The format is the standard double-column AAAI proceedings style.
 All submissions will be peer-reviewed.
 Some will be selected for spotlight talks, and some for the poster session.

 We propose a full day workshop with the following sessions: